eomereu/thirtydaysofpython/cheatSheet.md

 import os
 import sys
 ```

---- WHITESPACES ---
+***

+### Whitespaces
-- Avoid extraneous whitespace in the following situations:
+Avoid extraneous whitespace in the following situations.

-- Immediately inside parentheses, brackets or braces:
+Immediately inside parentheses, brackets or braces:
 ```python
 spam(ham[1], {eggs: 2})
 ```
-- Between a trailing comma and a following close parenthesis:
+Between a trailing comma and a following close parenthesis:
 ```python
 foo = (0,)
 ```
-- Immediately before a comma, semicolon, or colon:
+Immediately before a comma, semicolon, or colon:
 ```python
 if x == 4: print x, y; x, y = y, x
 ```
-- However, in a slice the colon acts like a binary operator, and should have equal amounts on either side (treating it as the operator with the lowest priority).
+However, in a slice the colon acts like a binary operator, and should have equal amounts on either side (treating it as the operator with the lowest priority).
 In an extended slice, both colons must have the same amount of spacing applied.
 Exception: when a slice parameter is omitted, the space is omitted:
 ```python
 ham[1:9], ham[1:9:3], ham[:9:3], ham[1::3], ham[1:9:]
 ham[lower:upper], ham[lower:upper:], ham[lower::step]